A brief history of Rust

 Rust grew in popularity and is in the top 20 programming languages according to the TIOBE index.

-Since 2021, Rust has been stewarded by the Rust Foundation, a non-profit organization that nurtures the Rust ecosystem and provides assistance to the group of maintainers in charge of overseeing and advancing the project.
+Since 2021, Rust has been stewarded by the Rust Foundation, a non-profit organisation that nurtures the Rust ecosystem and provides assistance to the group of maintainers in charge of overseeing and advancing the project.

 How is Rust different from other programming languages?